writeradam/materials/arcade-a-primer/README.md

 # Arcade: A Primer
-A simple 2D game built with the Python Arcade library, adapted from the [RealPython tutorial](https://realpython.com/arcade-python-game-framework/).
+Arcade is a simple 2D game built with the Python Arcade library.

-## Table of Contents (optional for short projects)

-## Overview / Introduction
+## Overview

 This repository provides a ready-to-run copy of the game from the [RealPython Arcade Primer](https://realpython.com/arcade-python-game-framework/), with pinned dependencies and compatibility notes for modern Arcade versions.
 It’s intended as a fast-start reference and a compatibility guide for running the game on modern versions of the Python Arcade library.